Foil Cake Pan Baking Tips

 Ensure Heat Distribution

-• Foil cake pans conduct heat differently than traditional cake pans, so place the filled foil cake pan in the center of the oven and avoid placing it too close to the oven walls or heating elements.
+• Baking pans conduct heat differently than traditional cake pans, so place the filled foil cake pan in the center of the oven and avoid placing it too close to the oven walls or heating elements.

 Use Insulated Foil Cake Pan